solana-labs/solana/docs/src/operations/setup-a-validator.md

 ### Solana Validators

-After you have verified that your validator is in gossip, you can verify that your validator has joined the network using the `solana validators` command.
+After you have verified that your validator is in gossip, you need stake some SOL to your validor.
+Then you can verify that your validator has joined the network using the `solana validators` command.
 The command lists all validators in the network, but like before, we can `grep` the output for the validator we care about: